happybono/SonataSmooth/README.md

 -	**Selection & Editing** : Items can be selected, deselected, edited (single or multiple), deleted, or copied to the clipboard.
 Selection operations are optimized for large lists.
 -   **Copy Behavior** : If no items (or all items) are selected, copying exports the entire list; if a partial selection exists, only the selected items are copied.
 (Applies to both Initial and Refined datasets.)
 -   **Clear All Behavior** : Clearing all items in the Initial Dataset also clears the Refined Dataset and resets related status labels and placeholders.
 -   **Delete Selected Behavior** : When deleting only selected items, the Initial Dataset removes those items and the Refined Dataset is preserved.
-If all items are selected (i.e., selected count equals total count), the operation behaves like Clear All: the Refined Dataset is cleared and the dataset title is reset to the placeholder (centered, gray).
+If all items are selected (i.e., selected count equals total count), the operation behaves like Clear All : the Refined Dataset is cleared and the dataset title is reset to the placeholder (centered, gray).
 -   **Selection Operation Cancellation** : "Select All" uses internal `CancellationTokenSource` instances (`_ctsInitSelectAll`, `_ctsRefSelectAll`) so starting a new selection immediately cancels any in‑progress selection.
 The UI remains responsive and can be retriggered to interrupt long operations.

 When large batches are added (paste / drag-drop / bulk append), the list auto-scrolls to the newest appended item (TopIndex set to last) to provide immediate visual confirmation.